 The ultimate responsibility of those in charge of the planning and control of production is to ensure that the goods, as originally specified, perform satisfactorily and are produced when required at an optimum cost.
-Modern electronic computers may be called upon to help achieve this.
+Computer systems are increasingly being used to achieve this.